fymao1205/spatial/README.md

 dataGen_fct.R: functions for simulating data sets;

 sim_script.R: the running script for generating results presented in Table 2 and Web Table 1.
+It displays the flow of a simulation run: 1) specifying the parameter settings; 2) solving for unknown parameters; 3) generating a dataset; 4) implement stage I estimation; and 5) implemente stage II estimation.

 ## sim2